 3.Complimentary elite upgrades for passengers and their companions are processed last.

 Because of the importance of fare class in the upgrade hierarchy, you might find that it is helpful to buy a slightly more expensive fare to improve your odds.
-For example, K and L fares require the same co-pay and
+For example, K and L fares require the same co-pay and miles to upgrade a flight to Hawaii, but the K fare will be upgraded first.
+If the difference in price is $10, that may be worth paying to move up the list.
+You can search for specific fare classes on United’s website.

 Air Canada no longer operates Aeroplan, its own loyalty program, but it still offers plenty of great redemption options.
 There were significant changes to how miles are valued in recent years following the spinoff, yet you can find great value if you know where to look and what to book.
 For instance, Aeroplan still allows stopovers and open jaws, which are a great way to increase award ticket value.
 And it has a round-the-world in business class fare for just 300,000 miles.
 Read on for more details.